-- (i) They were previously enrolled in such plans and will not have a break in benefit coverage, and - (ii) They continue to maintain their benefit plan coverage during their probationary period and pay one hundred percent (100%) of the costs of the premiums for such coverage.
+(i) They were previously enrolled in such plans and will not have a break in benefit coverage.

-28.10 Survivor Benefit
+28.09 Survivor Benefit

 Upon the death of a regular employee who leaves a spouse and/or dependants enrolled in the Medical Services Plan, Dental Plan and Extended Health Benefit Plan, such enrolment may continue for twelve (12) months following the employee's death, provided the enrolled family members pay the employee's share of the cost of the premium for the plans.
 The Employer shall advise the survivor of this benefit.